dziegel/cpp_event_framework/README.md

 - Independent of event type (can be int, enum, pointer, shared pointer...)
 - Designed to be aggregated by a class
 - Designed to call member functions of class aggregating statemachine
+- State declaration is read-only (const and in RO section)
-- State and transition declaration is read-only (const, but due to std::function/std::vector usage not placed in RO section)
+- Transition declaration may be read-only (const, but due to std::function/std::vector usage not placed in RO section)
 - Logging support (state entry/exit/handler events)
 - States have names for logging